anistone9/pwa-text-editor/README.md

 THEN I should have proper build scripts for a webpack application

 ## Description
-Need to add
+Text editor running in the browser, with the ability to run offline.
+This single-page application uses webpack, service workers, and IndexedDB, and incorporates Progressive Web Application (PWA) functionality.
+Data is stored in an IndexedDB database, using the `idb` lightweight wrapper around the IndexedDB API.

 ## Installation
 Clone the repository in GitHub.
-Need to add more
+Run `npm install`, and `npm run start`.
+Open `index.html` in the browser, and click `install`.

 # Usage
-Need to add
+This single-page application can be used to track notes and ideas while coding.

 ## Demo
 Need to add